drghirlanda/alex/Manual.md

 - Parameters.csv defines some global parameters such as screen background color, text color, font, and size, the duration of inter-trial intervals, and so on.
+Can also be used to define parameters that are the same for all stimuli, such as which key is used for responses.

 Example
 -------